 - For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What is the minimum share of investments in transitional and enabling activities?
-N/A
+N/A sustainable not take into sustainable investments with an environmental objective that do account the criteria for environmentally economic activities under the EU Taxonomy.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
-N/A